DJ livestreams are becoming more and more popular, but one of the big questions is: “How do I get the audio sounding awesome?”

 We also like Roland’s Go:MIXER, and if you don’t mind going for a more all-purpose USB compliant device, Behringer’s UCA222 is Class Compliant, although you will need to use a USB-to-device adaptor (here’s Apple’s Lightning version) to plug it in to your mobile device.

 Once you’ve got the audio quality sounding awesome, you’re definitely half way there.
-However, there is more to decent live streaming than just audio quality, so check out our 10 DJ live streaming mistakes article for tips on how to make that stream go off flawlessly.
+However, there is more to decent live streaming than just audio quality, so check out our Livestreaming Made Easy course to learn how to make that stream go off flawlessly.

 Watch the live show recording